With Even Stronger Reason

 "Please don't mistake a statement of fact for support," I said with disgust.

 I was not surprised.
-Being the liar that I also am, I could tell when someone was lying as well.
+Being the liar that I also am, I could tell when someone was lying.
 An insignificant revelation such as that, coming from him of all people, did not affect me.
 However, as the case happened to be, I did not have to respond to his goading because both Heero and Mr. Winner showed up at my office door.

 I expected Heero to reprimand me as he looked at me critically after everyone had left and our office was cleared.
 I was ready for anything but what he said.